koenighotze/koenighotze.github.io/_posts/2017-11-28-serverless-hype-train.markdown

 ### Admin processes

-All Lambda related tasks are possible using the commandline.
+All Lambda related tasks are possible using the command-line.
 It is up to the user to use the toolset appropriately.

 Finally, one could argue that the Lambda approach fits the 12 Factor App manifest perfectly.

 ## Summary and what's next

-Although the 'business logic' might be super trivial, we have actually achieved quiet a lot.
-Think about what we have build: a super-scalable and secure REST service, that is also extremely cheap.
+Although the 'business logic' might be super trivial, we have achieved quite a lot.
+Think about what we have built: a super-scalable and secure REST service, that is also extremely cheap.
 We did not need to provision any servers, install any infrastructure or similar tasks.

 Of course, this was not a free lunch.

 The ceremony involved for example in creating a simple API Gateway seems rather baroque.
 Finally, you need to be at least aware of the risk of vendor lock-in.
 From my point of view, vendor lock-in is often used as an excuse to build a piece of complex service yourself.
 But clearly, this cannot be answered for all projects.
 You need to weigh your options and risks yourself.

-In a follow up post, I'll show you how to simplify things using Claudia.JS and how to test your functions using SAM local and we'll dig into an complex example and discuss some architectural patterns.
+In a follow-up post, I'll show you how to simplify things using Claudia.JS and how to test your functions using SAM local and we'll dig into a complex example and discuss some architectural patterns.